2026-01-15

 Building Privacy-First AI Systems

-Architecture patterns for deploying AI with complete data sovereignty, local inference, and cryptographic audit trails.
+Architecture patterns for privacy-first AI systems with data sovereignty, local inference, retrieval governance, human review, and audit-ready controls.

 Most AI systems require cloud API calls, creating fundamental data sovereignty issues.
 For regulated industries—healthcare, finance, government—this is often a non-starter.
 Yet teams need AI capabilities.